 Stat percentages tell you how often a player does something, but doesn’t always correlate to a range of hands.
 Cbet, or continuation bet, tells us how often the player bets at the flop given that he made the last raise pre-flop.

 So a cbet of 20% means he bets the flop as the pfr only 2 out of every 10 times.
 A Cbet of 70% means he bets the flop 7 out of 10 times.
 That’s a huge difference, and one is obviously more aggressive than the other.
 But what do these two percentages really tell us?

 We know that most ranges only “hit” the flop about 33% of the time.
-By hitting the flop I mean flopping a solid hand or a nice draw like a fd or an oesd.
-We know this by using a program like Flopzilla that shows us how often a range of hands will hit flops.
-Here’s a screenshot of Flopzilla showing how a 25% raising range hits the flop 34.2% of the time:
+By hitting the flop I mean flopping TP+ or an OESD+.
+We know this by using a program like Flopzilla Pro that shows us how often a range of hands will hit flops.
+Here's a screenshot of Flopzilla showing how a 25% raising range hits an average flop 34.2% of the time:

 If an opponent has a cbet higher than 33%, you know he bets when he doesn’t hit the flop well, and the higher the % the more often he’s bluffing.
 If the cbet is below 33%, then you know he’s fit-or-fold and only fires when he hits the flop really well.

 PokerTracker 4 expertise will help you get more from HUD Statistics: